-The custodial program is a tool, unique to each school district, customized to individual school facilities-districts, designed to guide custodial personnel in the execution of their work.
+The custodial program is a tool, unique to each school district, customized to individual school facilities, designed to guide custodial personnel in the execution of their work.
 "The first step toward establishing an effective custodial program is to determine the district's expectations of its custodial services.
-This requires input from both the school board (who ultimately will fund the program) and the building administration (who will live with the results of the program)."
-[NCES/ALASBO Planning Guide for Maintaining School Facilities, 2003, p.82] This is often developed as a vision statement.
+This requires input from both the school board (who ultimately will fund the program) and the building administration (who will live with the results of the program)."15 This is often developed as a vision statement.
 If this vision is absent, it falls to the Facility Manager to elicit it in order to make proper plans.
 Often, suitable statements from which to plan can be found in board policy.